alephium/alephium/README.md

 ## Development Status

-This project is currently under heavy development toward MainNet launch.
+This project is currently under heavy development with more code consolidation, optimizations, and tests.
+However, it can be used to run a TestNet already.
-Any contribution is welcome, so don't hesitate to send an issue or pull request.

 ## Installation